virtual-labs/exp-re-bend-test-iitd/experiment/procedure.md

 Length of test piece:
 Diameter of mandrel:
 Test Method:

 <h3>Result:</h3>
 The material presented by the given sample has (passed/failed) the bend test.
 The material presented by the given sample has (passed/failed) the re-bend test.

-Observations:<>
-Identification of test piece:
-Type of material:
-Cast number:
-Shape of cross-section:
-Nominal diameter/Dimension of cross-section:
-Length of test piece:
-Diameter of mandrel:
-Test Method:
-<h3>Result:</h3>
-The material presented by the given sample has (passed/failed) the bend test.
-The material presented by the given sample has (passed/failed) the re-bend test.